JuliaAI/MLJ.jl/docs/src/index.md

 ## Learning to use MLJ

 The present document, although littered with examples, is primarily intended as a complete reference.
-For a lightning introduction to MLJ read the [Getting Started](@ref) section of this manual.
-For more leisurely and extensive tutorials, we highly recommend the [MLJ Tutorials](https://alan-turing-institute.github.io/DataScienceTutorials.jl/) website.
+For a short introduction to basic MLJ functionality, read the [Getting Started](@ref) section of this manual.
+For extensive tutorials, we recommend the [MLJ Tutorials](https://alan-turing-institute.github.io/DataScienceTutorials.jl/) website.
 Each tutorial can be downloaded as a notebook or Julia script to facilitate experimentation.
 Finally, you may like to